DanielZendejas360/360_agency_assignment/README.md

-#Listings API (360.Agency Backend assignment)
+# Listings API (360.Agency Backend assignment)

-##Summary
+## Summary
 RESTful service in charge of managing vehicle dealers and listings.

-It's main duties are to create, update, publish and unpublish listings.
+Its main duties are to create, update, publish and unpublish listings.
 Also, it can return all listings of a vehicle dealer with a given state.
 It contains business logic to prevent a vehicle dealer to surpass their tier limit.

-Currently, functionality related to dealers is limited to creation and updates.
+Currently, functionality related to dealers is limited to creation.

-##Requirements
+## Requirements
 - Maven 3
 - Java 11 or above
 - Docker for integration tests.
 The project uses [TestContainers](https://www.testcontainers.org/)

-##How to start
+## How to start
-###With Docker
+### With Docker
 1. Execute `mvn clean install` in the root of the project.
 This will result in a JAR file under the `target/` folder.
 2. Execute `docker-compose up --build`.
 As can be seen in the Dockerfile, the JAR from the previous step will be copied and executed, starting the application.

-###Without Docker
+### Without Docker
 1. Execute `mvn clean install` in the root of the project.
 This will result in a JAR file under the `target/` folder.
-2. Start a Postgres instance with [pg_ctl](https://www.postgresql.org/docs/10/app-pg-ctl.html)
+2. Start a Postgres instance with [pg_ctl](https://www.postgresql.org/docs/10/app-pg-ctl.html).
+If you use OSX try replacing `{datadir}` with `/usr/local/var/postgres`:
    ```
    pg_ctl -D {datadir} start
    ```